Ridley Scott's unrealised projects: Blade Runner 2049 sequel

 In October 2017, Denis Villeneuve said that he expected a third film would be made if 2049 was successful.
 Hampton Fancher, who wrote both films, said he was considering reviving an old story idea involving Deckard traveling to another country.
 Ford said that he would be open to returning if he liked the script.
-In January 2018, Scott stated that he had "another [story] ready to evolve and be developed, [that] there is certainly one to be done for sure," referring to a third Blade Runner film.
+In January 2018, Scott stated that he had "another [story] ready to evolve and be developed, [that] there is certainly one to be done for sure", referring to a third Blade Runner film.

-Bohemian Rhapsody

-Scott had implied that he'd been asked to supervise reshoots of Bohemian Rhapsody, after the firing of director Bryan Singer.

 The Merlin Saga

 In January 2018, it was reported Scott was in negotiations to direct The Merlin Saga, based on the T. A. Barron books for Disney, with Philippa Boyens as the writer.
 In October 2021, it was announced that Scott had departed the film, owing to his busy schedule and that Michael Matthews would direct the film, with Chris Weitz writing the latest draft.